I’ve nurtured this dream for more than a decade, says the director of PT Usha biopic

 After a decade of dreaming about the project and several years of working on convincing the athlete, director Revathy S Varmha finally managed to get the go-ahead from Usha for the movie.
 Varmha has seven movies – including Tamil film June R and Malayalam movie Maad Daad – and more than 450 ad films under her belt.

 Varmha said the movie, called PT Usha, will feature music by AR Rahman.
 Sajish Sargam, who works as a cardiologist, will make his debut as a screenplay writer.
-The movie will be made in English dubbed in four other languages: Hindi, Malayalam, Chinese and Russian.
+The movie will be made in English and dubbed in four other languages: Hindi, Malayalam, Chinese and Russian.

 Usha had given the nod for the movie two years ago.
 “But I kept it a closely guarded secret till now,” Varmha said.
 The filmmaker is eager to start work on the project.
 “I am a big fan of Usha.
 In fact, I have been nurturing this movie dream for more than a decade,” she said.